Monty/WhatsStreamingToday/USAGE.md

 through to the **rm** command.

-You will be given a choice whether to delete the primary spreadsheet files, secondary spreadsheet files, diff results, and diff baselines.
+You will be given a choice whether to delete the primary spreadsheet files, secondary spreadsheet files, Acorn anomalies reports, diff results, and diff baselines.
 Answer y to delete them, anything else to skip.
 Deleting them cannot be undone!
 To see exacly what will be deleted, look at the script.